 If legitimate mail is being rejected after moving to p=reject, follow this procedure:

-5. Step 5: return to reject.
-Once the fix is confirmed in your aggregate reports (allow 24 to 48 hours for reports to arrive), move back to p=reject.
+Step 5: return to your terminal policy.
+Once the fix is confirmed in your aggregate reports (allow 24 to 48 hours for reports to arrive), move back to your terminal policy — either

 Never go straight back to p=none unless there is a critical, business-wide impact.
 Dropping to p=none removes all enforcement and re-exposes your domain to spoofing.
 Quarantine is almost always sufficient as an intermediate step.